GSA/digitalgov.gov/content/about/style-guide.md

 #### versus

-Spell the word out in regular writing:
+Spell the word out in regular writing, and when quoting someone:

-> The proposal to revamp Medicare versus proposals to reform Medicare and Medicaid at the same time ...
+> "The proposal to revamp Medicare versus proposals to reform Medicare and Medicaid at the same time is ..."

 In short expressions, however, use of the abbreviation _vs._ is permitted:

 > The comparison of Star Trek vs. Star Wars has long been an issue with fans of the sci-fi genre.

 For court cases, use _v._:

 > Haaland v.
 Brackeen